-Mozzarella is a generic term for several kinds of originally Italian cheeses that are made using spinning and then cutting (hence the name; the Italian verb mozzare means to cut).
-Fresh mozzarella is generally white, but may vary seasonally to slightly yellow depending on the animal's diet.
-It is a semi-soft cheese.
-Mozzarella is traditionally produced solely from the milk of the domestic water buffalo.
-After curdling the product is drained and the whey discarded.
-The cheese is then stretched and kneaded to produce a delicate consistency.
-When slightly desiccated (partially dried), the structure becomes more compact; then it is better used to prepare dishes cooked in the oven, for example lasagna.
+Mozzarella (derived from the Italian word mozzare, which means, 'to cut') is originally an Italian cheese, crafted using the technique of spinning before being cut.
+This semi-soft, white cheese, has high moisture content, melts easily, and has a bland, buttery flavour and is traditionally produced solely from the milk of the domestic water buffalo.
+After curdling, the product is drained and the whey discarded.
+The cheese is then stretched and kneaded by hand to produce a delicate consistency.
+When slightly desiccated (partially dried), mozzarella is best used to prepare dishes cooked in the oven, like lasagna.
 When twisted to form a plait it is called treccia.
-It is also available in smoked (called affumicata) and reduced-moisture packaged varieties.
+Mozzarella is also available in smoked (called affumicata) and reduced-moisture packaged varieties.

-Grated Mozzarella Cheese- this requires grating the cheese slabs in a hand held grater.
+This requires grating the cheese slabs in a hand held grater.
 This grated cheese is fine in texture and is used for making baked dishes like au gratin or casseroles.

-Shredded Mozzarella cheese-Pass the cheese through a shredder and separate the thin slices into shreds with fingers.
+Pass the cheese through a shredder and separate the thin slices into shreds with fingers.
 Alternatively, you may buy packaged shredded cheese.

-Sliced Mozzarella Cheese- You may place the cheese in a slicer or slice the cheese in thin or thick slices with a sharp knife, as per the recipe requirement.
+You may place the cheese in a slicer or slice the cheese in thin or thick slices with a sharp knife, as per the recipe requirement.

 How to select

-· Most commonly eaten fresh, Mozzarella cheese can be used as a substitute for Parmesan on pasta
+• Most commonly eaten fresh, Mozzarella cheese can be used as a substitute for Parmesan on pasta.

 • It is especially flavourful in melted dishes such as soup and sauce recipes

-· A few dishes which may use Mozzarella cheese are mashed potatoes, shepherd's pie, macaroni and cheese, casseroles, etc.
+• A few dishes which may use Mozzarella cheese are mashed potatoes, shepherd's pie, macaroni and cheese, casseroles, etc.

-· Cheese tastes superb between toasted wheat breads with cucumber and tomato slices.
+• Cheese tastes superb between toasted wheat breads with cucumber and tomato slices.

 • Mozzarella cheese can be added to omelettes, pizza, soufflés, au gratins, fondues, etc.

 How to store

-· Regardless of the type of milk used to create it, Mozzarella cheese is a concentrated source of the nutrients naturally found in milk, including calcium.
+• Regardless of the type of milk used to create it, Mozzarella cheese is a concentrated source of the nutrients naturally found in milk, including calcium.

 • It is a dense source of high quality protein.